icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [ShopTalk Show](https://shoptalkshow.com/) - Podcast about front end web design, development and UX.
 * [Software Engineering Daily](https://softwareengineeringdaily.com/) - A podcast with daily interviews about technical software topics intended for professional software developers.
 * [Software Engineering Radio](http://www.se-radio.net/) - The podcast for professional software developers.
+* [Software Sessions](https://www.softwaresessions.com/) - Practical conversations about building software.
 * [Soft Skills Engineering](https://softskills.audio/) - Weekly advice podcast for software developers.
 It takes more than great code to be a great developer.
 * [Sound Of Symfony](https://www.soundofsymfony.com/) - The unofficial Symfony podcast.
 * [StarTalk Radio](https://www.startalkradio.net/?sfid=22493&post_types=show) - Program devoted to all things space and is hosted by renowned astrophysicist Neil deGrasse Tyson.
+* [Surveillance Report](https://techlore.tech) - A weekly security and privacy news roundup to keep you up-to-speed on important updated in our digital world.
+Uploaded every weekend!.
 * [Sword & Laser](http://swordandlaser.com/) - The Sword and Laser (S&L) is a science fiction and fantasy-themed book club, video show and podcast, started by Veronica Belmont and Tom Merritt.
 * [SYFY25 Origin Stories](https://www.syfy.com/syfywire/syfy25/podcast-episodes) - Adam Savage sits down with creators, thought-leaders, and celebrity fans to discuss the moments, people, and milestones that have changed the genre universe forever; a nostalgic celebration of all things science fiction.
 * [Syntax FM](https://syntax.fm/) - A Tasty Treats Podcast for Web Developers.